zackinfradev/nvim-basic-install/README.md

-A basic installer for Neovim which attempts to install via apt, yum, pacman, and lastly appimage.
+A basic installer for Neovim which attempts to install via AppImage, and then via package manager.
 Includes a personalized init.lua for simple remaps and tabwidth etc.